Washington Yacht Club

 The Washington Yacht Club is a motorboating club on the Anacostia River in Washington, D.C.

-Established in 1910 as an all-white organization, the club was integrated in the 1970s, prompting a turnover to predominantly African American membership.
-In addition to serving as a marina and social club, the Washington Yacht Club has advocated for the environmental protection of the Anacostia, which at one point was one of the most polluted rivers in the United States.

-The group's clubhouse and surrounding property were listed on the National Register of Historic Places in 2020.
+Established in 1910, the group's clubhouse and surrounding property were listed on the National Register of Historic Places in 2020.

 History

 The Washington Yacht Club was founded on April 27, 1910, by a group of motorboat enthusiasts.
 Its initial members were white residents of the area east of the Anacostia River in Washington, D.C.
 They were "proudly working class" boaters who often built their boats by hand.
 Samuel Masson was the club's founding commodore.

 The organization was unusual among boating clubs in D.C. at the time for its sole focus on motorboats.

 WYC was located at the bottom of Naylor Road SE from its founding until 1915, then relocated to near the Pennsylvania Avenue bridge pier, where they built a clubhouse.
 They were forced to move again in 1924, this time across from the east bank of the river to the west bank, settling at the club's current site at 1500 M St. SE.
 In early 1925, members towed the clubhouse across the river, where it stands to this day.

 Besides the clubhouse, constructed in 1915, elements of the current site that are historically significant include a 1955 workshop, a 1920s electrical shed, and a portion of the Anacostia seawall.

 Members of the yacht club served as on-call marine security during World War II.
 WYC members also contributed to environmental stewardship of the Anacostia River, reporting polluters and assisting with river cleanup from as early as 1923.

 Nevertheless, the Anacostia became extremely polluted throughout the 1900s.
 Meanwhile, the city's racial layout shifted, with black residents increasingly shunted east of the river.
 John “Sonny” McLean became the first non-white member of the Washington Yacht Club in the 1970s.
 His membership was limited, however, as he was not allowed in the clubhouse except during important meetings and events.
 Subsequently, many white members left WYC in reaction to both the club's increasing African American membership and the high levels of river pollution.
 It has since been described as "one of the oldest African-American yacht clubs in the country," though it is open to members from all backgrounds.

 Women also began to join as individual members in the 1970s.
 Peggy Appellis, the first female individual member, also became the club's first female commodore in 1977.

 In 2011, a fire destroyed four boats at the club.